-- Monthly meetings to discuss topics in neural injury and recovery.
+- Monthly meetings to discuss topics in neural injury and synaptic recovery/plasticity.

-- Professional development activities (grant writing workshops, elevator pitches).
+- Professional development activities (grant writing workshops, elevator pitches, IDPs).

 NIH requires all Trainees to have instruction in the Responsible Conduct of Research and our trainees must complete “Survival Skills and Ethics for Emerging Scientists” (NSCI-532) offered here at Georgetown.
 We also continue this important aspect of research education in our Journal Club where once a semester trainees lead discussions on topics related to the Responsible Conduct of Research.

 Information for Applicants for the Neural Injury & Plasticity Training Program